Ipsum/vim-code-format/README.md

 # vim-code-format
-Code formatters for various styles
+Code formatters for various styles of code formatting